ous-uio-bioinfo-core/batch-adjust-warning-figures/README.md

 differences may lead to exaggerated confidence in downstream analyses", V. Nygaard, E. A.
 Rødland, E. Hovig, manuscript in preparation.

-The figures illustrate the side-effects from batch effect adjustments using ComBat with study group as covariate or similar methods.
+The figures illustrate the side effects from batch effect adjustments using ComBat with study group as covariate or similar methods.

-### figurescript.r
+### figurescript.rmd

 Calls the individual figure scripts.
 The only script needed to be run in order to recreate the figures in the article.
 Takes about 6 minutes.

+### figurescript.html

+The report made from figurescript.rmd.

 ### overviewplot.r